gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/networks/domains.rst.txt

 Editing and Removing Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Domains can be edited by selecting the `Actions` dropdown for the Domain and selecting `Edit`.
-* Added Domains can be removed from {morpheus} by selecting the `Actions` dropdown for the Domain and selecting `Remove`.
+* Added Domains can be removed from |morpheus| by selecting the `Actions` dropdown for the Domain and selecting `Remove`.

 Setting the default domain on a Cloud
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^